 The quality of Udacity’s courses is unmatched, but the subject matter is likely a little more involved than what the average person is looking for.

-These courses are mostly designed for professionals who want to add to their skillset so they can advance their career and potentially increase their income.
+These courses are mostly designed for professionals who want to add to their skillset so they can advance their careers and potentially increase their income.
 If that’s you then Udacity can definitely help you.

 But if you’re just looking for something more casual you’ll likely find these courses to be a little much for you, and far too expensive.

-Both Udemy and Udacity give you the opportunity to learn a variety of subjects in own home and on your own schedule.
+Both Udemy and Udacity give you the opportunity to learn a variety of subjects in your own home and on your own schedule.
 The one you choose will really just depend on what your needs and goals are.